DATA-606-SPRING-2022/TEAM_C_data606/EDA/readme.md

 ![image](https://user-images.githubusercontent.com/91147579/155860799-3c763e97-ba81-4f27-bd05-56abf1bfede1.png)

-Most of the values of loan applications are in the ranges beween 250 K to 500 K
+Most of the values of loan applications are in the ranges between 250 K to 500 K

 **7) Analysis on Distribition of loan applications by gender:**